-Building a Finance Team: How to Hire for High-Growth Startups
+How to Build a Finance Team and Hire for High-Growth Startups

 No one is going to give you a blank check to build your finance dream team.
 You need a strategy to stay lean while adding strategic value to the business.
 Learn the 3 keys to making every hire count.